 A funny self-interview of Istomin was published in various newspapers in October 1977.
 It was entitled either “The World Series Sonata” or “Prodigy Eugene Istomin was a normal kid, thanks to baseball”.
 There was a quote in large letters – “Istomin: Musician is no softy; he’s tougher than pro athlete”.
 It was signed Eugene Istomin, New York Times Service.
 In it, he recounted the full story of his passion for baseball.
-It is also a valuable record of his writing replete of humor and self-mockery, with a mischievous split personality between Istomin, the reasonable pianist, and Fingers, his alter ego baseball fan, as inspired by Schumann’s Eusebius and Florestan!
+It is also a valuable record of his writing replete with humor and self-mockery, with a mischievous split personality between Istomin, the reasonable pianist, and Fingers, his alter-ego baseball fan, as inspired by Schumann’s Eusebius and Florestan!

 Istomin: You are a well-known and, I’m told, respected musician.
 When and why did you become a baseball nut?

 Fingers: My first piano teacher ordered me to become a normal kid.